codeRiftel/jonson/README.md

-# jonson
+# Jonson
-jonson is a JSON parser and generator which heavily relies on type system.
+Jonson is a JSON parser and generator which heavily relies on type system.
 **NOTE:** this package depends on [Option](https://github.com/codeRiftel/option).

 ## Less verbose option